mikesaelim/arXivOAIHarvester/README.md

 If no records were found in that range and set, then `response.getRecords()` will return an empty list.
 If there are any issues sending the request, receiving the response, or parsing the response, the harvester will throw a runtime exception or error - see the javadoc for `ArxivOAIHarvester` for a full list.

-## Try it out!

-I've supplied a `CommandLineInterface` class with an executable `main()` method that executes one request to the arXiv OAI repository.
-You can run this either by building the jar and running it, or by typing

-    ./gradlew clean run

-in the repository directory.
-This should give you a feel for how it all behaves.